Axis Bank Targets Double-Digit Growth Through Digital Innovation and Payment Services

 *this image is generated using AI for illustrative purposes only.

-Axis Bank's CEO stated that recent RBI policies are expected to boost credit growth for the bank.
-This optimistic outlook comes as the bank has already shown robust loan growth, with advances increasing by 12% year-over-year to ₹11,16,703.00 crores as of September 30.
+Axis Bank's strategy focuses on digital innovation and payment services to drive growth.
+This aligns with their recent performance, as the bank has shown robust loan growth, with advances increasing by 12% year-over-year to ₹11,16,703.00 crores as of September 30.

-Asset Quality and RBI Inspection
+Asset Quality and Financial Highlights

 • Net Interest Income (NII) grew by 2% year-on-year to ₹13,745.00 crores